Post Card (album): Background and recording

 In 1968, Hopkin performed on the British television talent show Opportunity Knocks.
 Her performance was watched by Twiggy, who mentioned to Paul McCartney about signing her when he talked about the new record label the Beatles had founded.
 After receiving a telegram, saying to ring Peter Brown at Apple Records, Hopkin, not having heard of either of them, initially did not until her mother insisted several days later.
 When she rang, she was put through to McCartney, who invited her to come to London to sign a contract.
 However, Hopkin did not recognise that it was McCartney and at first was hesitant, until he told her to ask her mother, who almost dropped the telephone when McCartney added who he was.
-After signing to Apple, McCartney suggested a song he had found several years prior called "Those Were the Days" that might suit Hopkin.
-It was recorded in July 1968 and released the following month, and went on to thrust Hopkin into the limelight, topping the charts in the UK and worldwide.
+After signing with Apple, McCartney suggested a song he had found several years prior called "Those Were the Days" that might suit Hopkin.
+It was recorded in July 1968, released the following month, and went on to thrust Hopkin into the limelight, topping the charts in the UK and worldwide.

 Following the success of "Those Were the Days", Hopkin and McCartney set about working on her debut album.
-Recording began in October and finished in early December, and took place at EMI Studios (later renamed to Abbey Road Studios), Trident and Morgan Studios.
-The album includes a number of old show tunes, such as "Lullaby of the Leaves" and "Someone to Watch Over Me", which were among the favourites of McCartney's father, Jim, and which McCartney thought Hopkin would sing well.
+Recording began in October and finished in early December, and took place at EMI Studios (later renamed Abbey Road Studios), Trident and Morgan Studios.
+The album includes a number of old show tunes, such as "Lullaby of the Leaves" and "Someone to Watch Over Me", which were among the favourites of McCartney's father, Jim, and that McCartney thought Hopkin would sing well.
 However, Hopkin has been somewhat critical of the song selection, saying that "Paul was quite right to encourage me, but I don’t think my vocals were suited to some of the songs, which I felt were a bit too sophisticated for me".